 Today, the ants feature more modestly in one starter and one dessert while the grasshoppers feature in two of the starters.

 The grasshoppers are fermented and made into a grasshopper sauce inspired by fish sauce.
-The three types of ants each have a distinct flavour.
-One has a strong coriander flavour, one a strong combination of lemon grass and lovage, while the third is very sour like lemon.
+The three types of ants each have a distinct flavor.
+One has a strong coriander flavor, one a strong combination of lemon grass and lovage, while the third is very sour like lemon.

 They are found in Danish forests, frozen, blended into a paste and feature in the "Blueberries and ants" dessert in a combination of milk curd and different types of berry preserves.